Summary

 You receive notification from Revenue of these reduced credits through an RPN certificate.

-In this scenario, you will need 2 payment lines on the employee payslip.
+In this scenario, you’ll need two payment lines on the employee payslip.

 Record the maternity benefit as a non-taxable payment.
 To do this, select Expense then Other expense.

-Record the portion you are using to make up the employee salary as a taxable payment.
+Record the portion you’re using to make up the employee salary as a taxable payment.

 You don't claim any tax on the maternity payments.